 Cauliflower Makhani Dosa Crepes

-- 1/4 tsp cayenne or any red chili powder
+- ¼ teaspoon cayenne (or any red chili powder)

 For the makhani gravy:

-- 1 tsp vegetable oil (try and use a flavorless oil, like peanut or avocado)
+- 1 teaspoon vegetable oil (try and use a flavorless oil, like peanut or avocado)

 - 1 large onion, chopped